Zeus-Eternal/AI-Karen/docs/event_bus.md

 ## Hydra-Ops Integration

 Capsules emit events when they execute tasks.
 The mesh planner and guardrail system inspect these events to decide whether to continue or halt a workflow.
 The desktop UI can subscribe over WebSocket (future work) to show live updates.
+Events can optionally reference ReasoningGraph nodes for multi-hop decisions.

 See [docs/mesh_arch.md](mesh_arch.md) for the capsule mesh design and [docs/security.md](security.md) for permission considerations.